5 Benefits of a Career as a Phlebotomist

 3. Flexible Work Schedule

 One of the biggest benefits of a career in phlebotomy is the flexibility to work anywhere, on almost any schedule.
 Even the smallest towns need skilled phlebotomists to collect and process blood for patients.
 This widespread need makes it easier to find the right phlebotomy position for you based on location, hours, and pay.

 While laboratories and doctor’s offices may require the standard 9-5 work schedule, hospitals tend to need 24/7 staffing.
 You may be able to work mornings, nights, weekends, or only on certain days of the week.
 Having the flexibility to work an alternative schedule can be a huge benefit for anyone with young children or other obligations during the day.

 4. Rewarding Work

 Phlebotomy plays an essential role in the world of healthcare.
-Doctors rely on skilled medical workers to draw blood from patients, in order to screen for illnesses, make diagnoses, monitor treatment plants, and more.
-You may be one of the few members on your team who can be trusted to safely, accurately, and efficiently collect samples for testing.
+Doctors rely on skilled medical workers to draw blood from patients, in order to screen for illnesses, make diagnoses, monitor treatment plans, and more.
+You may be one of the few members of your team who can be trusted to safely, accurately, and efficiently collect samples for testing.